AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 Public state in Aztec is implemented as a single global merkle tree of depth 254, with each contract's internal storage slot combined with its contract address to generate its position in the global tree as `global_storage_slot = pedersen_hash(contract_storage_slot, contract_address)`.

 A contract's state is represented by mapping its own storage slots to each variable.
 For now, storage slot positions for each variable must be explicitly assigned inside the `Storage impl`.
-Although variables can be arrays or structs that are stored internally as contiguous blocks, each variable in the storage definition takes just 1 block, so in practice you can increment the storage slot by 1 each time you add another variable, whether it is public or private.
+Although variables can be arrays or structs that are stored internally as contiguous blocks, each variable in the storage definition takes just 1 block, so you can increment the storage slot by 1 each time you add another variable, whether it is public or private.

 When assigning contract storage slots, `Map`s are also treated as occupying only 1 storage slot (its "base_slot"), because the actual values in the global state tree are stored in derived slots calculated as `map_value_storage_slot = pedersen_hash(base_slot, key)`.

-Private state is stored in a separate UTXO tree (a second nullifier tree tracks which notes have been spent - each note's nullifier is calculated deterministically from its contents.)
-A contract's private variables may be associated with 0, 1, or multiple notes in the UTXO tree.
+Private state is stored in a separate UTXO tree, but each private variable is still assigned a storage slot to track the meaning of the note.
-The position of each note in the tree does not matter - the relationship to contract state is contained through the note header.
 Each private variable's storage slot is contained in a contract's bytecode, but they do not appear at all in the global storage tree.
+Each contract private variable can be associated with 0, 1, or multiple notes in the UTXO tree (and some of those may have already been spent, if their nullifier is already present in the nullifier tree).
+The position of each note in the UTXO tree does not matter - the relationship to contract state is contained entirely in its note header.

 :::info
 Private variables only require one single slot, because all notes are linked their contract variable through the `storage slot` attribute in their note header (which also contains the contract address and nonce). :::